 10. Barbecue Spice Rub

-Put paprika and chile powder into anything, and you’ll win over the hearts of barbecue lovers across the board.
-Get the recipe.
+Put paprika and chili powder into anything, and you'll win over the hearts of barbecue lovers across the board.

 11. Texas Style Dry Rub